plenoptic-org/plenoptic/docs/developers/contributing.md

 - pytest allows for the use of [fixtures](https://docs.pytest.org/en/stable/how-to/fixtures.html) in doctests.
 In order to be used, they must be included in the `src/plenoptic/conftest.py` file (**not** the `tests/conftest.py` file).
 Among other things, any downloads from `torchvision` / `torch.hub` should happen in those fixtures (since they are difficult to properly write doctests for, see note there for details).
 This does mean that the first time you run doctests on your local machine, it will take a while to download those files; they are cached and won't be downloaded again, so this is only a one-time cost.

+(pytest-doctests)=
+#### Testing doctests with Pytest

+You should also run pytest locally before submitting a pull request: `pytest -n 0 --doctest-continue-on-failure --doctest-modules src/ -W "ignore"`.
+You can also replace `src/` with the path to a subdirectory or specific file to avoid running tests on everything.
+This will check whether the outputs of any code match what you have documented it should be.
+It can be very particular about format and syntax - see [pytest docs](https://docs.pytest.org/en/stable/how-to/doctest.html) for details.

 (build-the-documentation)=
 ### Build the documentation